johnnyji123/find_anagram_pairs/Scalable solutions for large datasets.md

 - By loading and processing data in chunks or batches, pandas can efficiently work with datasets that are too large to fit into memory all at once.
 - This incremental processing approach allows pandas to scale up to handle very large datasets.
-- Pandas has inbuilt data manipulation and analysis functions that are optimized for performance.
+- Pandas has in-built data manipulation and analysis functions that are optimized for performance.
 By using these functions, pandas avoid traditional looping and iterative approaches, which can be slower and more memory-intensive.